 How much can one goat carry?

 Goats can carry 10%- 20% of their total body weight, which is about 30-40 pounds.
-Good rule of thumb is: The more rugged the terrain, the warmer the temperature, the lighter you pack the goat.
+A good rule of thumb is, the more rugged the terrain, the warmer the temperature, the lighter you pack the goat.
 If you want an animal to carry all your gear, you need horses, mules or llamas instead.

 Where can they go?

 Goats can travel over a wide variety of terrain, however, be mindful of your routes and move primarily during the cooler hours of the day to optimize the health and efficiency of the goats.
 Goats get sore, altitude sickness and heat stroke the same as humans do.

 DO NOT over hike the first 2 days so you and the goats have time to adjust.
 SLOW DOWN, enjoy the scenery, rest often, offer plenty of water, and lighten their load if needed.